-Posted January 13, 2021
+Posted August 31, 2021

 Many baby boomers report that the most desirable benefits are medical, dental and vision insurance.
-Boomers appreciate well-being perks and retirement benefits.
+Boomers appreciate well-being perks and retirement benefits, too.
 They also want fitness programs to help them keep active as they age.
-Many boomers have student loan debts, so they look for financial wellness programs, such as student loan repayment assistance.
+Many boomers have student loan debts, so they seek financial wellness programs, such as student loan repayment assistance.

-Health benefits, like medical, dental and vision coverage, are the most desirable benefits to Generation X employees.
+Health benefits, like medical, dental and vision coverage, are the most desirable benefits to Gen X employees.
 Many workers in this group are busy raising families.
 Some also are caring for aging baby boomer parents.
 Benefits that help employees meet these needs, such as childcare or dependent care assistance, are highly valued.

+Business experts say that Gen X employees don’t want flexibility, they require it.
 Work-life balance is essential to help them handle their many family and personal responsibilities.
-Business experts say that Gen X employees don’t want flexibility, they require it.
 Employers who offer work flexibility and the right benefits can keep Gen X employees on the job and engaged.

 Many Gen Xers also are burdened with extensive student loans and worry about paying off these debts.
 Employers should offer financial well-being programs to help workers with student loans and save for retirement.

-The most desirable benefits are employer-sponsored health insurance – medical, dental and vision coverage – as well as 401(k) matching programs.
+The most desirable benefits are employer-sponsored health insurance – medical, dental and vision coverage – as well as 401(k) retirement matching programs.

 Work flexibility also is a priority for millennials.
-They treasure their independence and don’t like to work the typical 9 to 5 business schedule.
+They treasure their independence and don’t like to work the typical 9-to-5 business schedule.
 About 34% of millennials have quit their jobs because work flexibility was not an option.

 The youngest generation of workers is known as Generation Z. Born between 2001 to 2020, they have similar benefit needs as millennials.